Madison venture capital group's parent company fined $700K for misleading investors on fees

 “It was conversations with (Bascom’s) team to ensure their logo and imagery on their website didn’t lead people to assume a campus affiliation,” Lucas wrote, declining to comment on why UW-Madison didn’t go further than that.

-The group "may be using publicly available email lists to solicit (on) campus," and "the ability to requests these lists is open to anyone under state public records law," Lucas wrote.
+The group “may be using publicly available email lists to solicit (on) campus,” and “the ability to request these lists is open to anyone under state public records law,” Lucas wrote.

 The company’s investment portfolio includes a few Madison businesses (that it denotes as being from the “Midwest” on its website) such as Quiver Quantitative, a Madison-based alternative data startup launched by two UW-Madison graduates.